 Reactance is of two types: inductive and capacitive.
 Inductive reactance is associated with the varying magnetic field that surrounds a wire or a coil carrying a current.
 Capacitive reactance is associated with the changing electric field between two conducting surfaces (plates) separated from each other by an insulating medium.

-This online PDH course is applicable to electrical engineers, design and construction personnel, technical staff and facility personnel who are interested in gaining a better understanding of inductive and capacitive reactance.
+This 4 PDH online course is applicable to electrical engineers, design and construction personnel, technical staff and facility personnel who are interested in gaining a better understanding of inductive and capacitive reactance.

 - State the phase relationships between current and voltage in an inductor and in a capacitor